Sdcrouse/Sdcrouse.github.io/_posts/2018-10-08-what_a_journey.markdown

 College was where things started to get interesting.
 I started out in Environmental Science (because I'm interested in nature, too), then switched into mechanical engineering, which fit my interests a lot better.

 So, fast-forwarding a few years later, I got my Bachelor's.
-There was just one little problem: although I had my degree and was interested in engineering, I didn't have the mechanical background (or 2+ years of experience) that a lot of companies were looking for, even in entry level jobs!
+There was just one little problem: although I had my degree and was interested in engineering, I didn't have the mechanical background (or 2+ years of experience) that a lot of companies were - ARE - looking for, even in entry level jobs!
 Strangely enough, for a guy who likes toys that let me put stuff together (puzzles, Legos, K'nex, etc), I don't really have any hobbies that involve machines - I don't exactly fix cars or use a hammer and nail on a regular basis.
 And as I discovered through a lot of entry level jobs, I don't want to stand on my feet all day doing the same repetitive tasks.

-OK, so I've obviously had quite the journey in my career, but how does it tie into software development?"
+OK, so I've obviously had quite the journey in my career, but how does it tie into software development?
 The answer, believe it or not, is back in my college years.
 Recently, I started looking at the other courses I took.

 As crazy as this sounds, one of the required courses for my mechanical engineering degree was "Introduction to C-Programming".
 Despite its difficulty, I actually really enjoyed that course, to the point that I started taking other courses in programming!
 I even tried to get a Computer Science minor, until I discovered that those courses required a LOT of prerequisites.
 But one thing stood out: I did consistently better in those courses (C, Java, and Python), than in my engineering courses!